 It’s a rule of thumb that when it comes to being asked about present employers that, “If you can’t think of anything nice to say then don’t say it at all.”
 For more interview tips make sure you’re signed up to our newsletter.

-The Works specialises in placing high flyers in PR and corporate communications.
+The Works Search specialises in placing high flyers in PR and corporate communications.
 We have a strong track record of placing with professional services and offer career-making advice.
-Do get in touch if you would like our support building your team.
+Do get in touch if you would like our support in your career progression.